 RUNNER-UP for one-off, immediate care

-Formerly known as American Well, Amwell illustrates the immense and rapid growth in telemedicine as it plans for an IPO in late 2020.
-It appears that Amwell is also preparing to make further inroads into women’s specialty care in addition to their current core services.
+Formerly known as American Well, Amwell illustrates the immense and rapid growth in telemedicine as its public trading debut came in September 2020 with a $742 million IPO.
+Amwell has also made recent inroads into women’s specialty care.

-At this time, the company isn’t poised to replace a deeper relationship with your primary care physician, but instead is geared toward providing intermittent, immediate kinds of care, similar to Teladoc.
+At this time, the company isn’t poised to replace a deeper relationship with your primary care physician but instead is geared toward providing intermittent and immediate care, similar to Teladoc.

 - There are no appointments necessary with Amwell.